2025 Khasi Hills Autonomous District Council election

 Elections to the Khasi Hills Autonomous District Council (KHADC) were held on 21 February 2025.
 Of the 30 seats, 29 seats were open for election and one remaining seat is nominated.

 The VPP won majority by winning 17 seats.

 Overview

 About 158 candidates including 12 women participated in the election.
-The voer turnout was 76.77%.
+The voter turnout was 76.77%.
 The highest voter turnout was recorded at Sohiong constituency (86.06%) and the lowest at Jirang (51.46%).

 Results

 The VPP won majority seats.
 The state ruling party NPP won 4 seats.
 The UDP won five seats, HSPDP won one seat, and two Independents won.
 The Congress party which earlier formed majority has drawn a blank.

-VPP members Strong Pillar Kharjana and Winston Lyngdoh were elected unopposed as the new Chairman and Chief Executive Member of the council respectively.
+VPP members Strong Pillar Kharjana and Winston Lyngdoh were elected unopposed as the new chairman and Chief Executive Member of the council respectively.